Abled-Taha/UPM/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-This project is supported to Windows, Linux & Android however, for Windows & Android I do have official releases but as for Linux there are no releases, you have to install it from AUR, if you are on ARCH or build it for yourself.
-Moreover, The releases are only for the main branch of the project if you want to try another branch, you need to build it yourself.
+This project is supported to Windows, Linux & Android, & I have releases for all of them but if for any case you want to build it yourself, you can but the instructions of it are not updated as of now.

 ### Setting Up Server
 #### Requirements